BDC Hamburger Icon

 Malpractice insurance FAQs

-Professional negligence and malpractice are similar but have a crucial difference.
+Professional negligence and malpractice are similar, but they have a crucial difference.
 Negligence revolves around someone failing to exercise the same care that any other reasonable person would exercise in a similar situation.
 Malpractice is a specific type of negligence.
-For example, medical malpractice refers to negligence made by a licensed medical provider who fails to provide services that meet a required standard of care.
-In other words, malpractice involves negligence where the professional should know better based on their education and industry standards.
+Medical malpractice, for example, refers to negligence made by a licensed medical provider who fails to provide services that meet a required standard of care.
+In other words, malpractice involves negligence in which the professional should know better based on their education and industry standards.

 These are the most common examples of medical malpractice: